 "You cannot fight against the future.
-Time is on our
+Time is on our side."55

-side.^{55}

-Reflection on our judicial tradition is usually a cause for self satisfaction, complacency and self congratulations.
+Reflection on our judicial tradition, particularly in countries of the English common law, is usually a cause for self satisfaction, complacency and self congratulation.
 But to the question whether time is on the side of the judiciary, as presently organised, the answer is uncertain.
 The work is changing.
 The techniques expected of us are changing and adapting.
 The personnel who offer themselves to the monastery and their attitudes and those of their fellow citizens are changing too.
 In a time of rapid change, we can certainly derive institutional strength from the history and integrity of our forebears.
-After all, they survived wars and revolutions, threats from the Executive Government and attacks from the Fourth Estate.
+After all, they survived wars and revolutions, threats from the Executive Government and attacks from the

+Fourth Estate.
 They came through earlier times of rapid social change.